nickbrandt/gitlab-ui/README.md

 ## Contributing guide

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to add new components and contribute in general.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to add new components and contribute in general to `gitlab-ui`.